-Famous for the traditional cross on their shirt, Parma are a well-supported club who are celebrating their centenary this year and have become strong rivals with Juventus after battling them in a total of six cup finals during the late 1990s and early 2000s.
+Famous for the traditional cross on their shirt, Parma are a well-supported club and were strong rivals with Juventus after battling them in a total of six cup finals during the late 1990s and early 2000s.

-The Emilia Romagna-based club was originally founded in 1913 as Verdi Foot Ball Club as a homage to Giuseppe Verdi, renowned opera composer and distinguished son of the province of Parma.
+The Emilia Romagna-based club - which celebrated its centenary last December - was originally founded in 1913 as Verdi Foot Ball Club as a homage to Giuseppe Verdi, renowned opera composer and distinguished son of the province of Parma.

 Perhaps because the town’s rugby and volleyball sides were more popular at the time, Parma’s football team were not instantly successful following their league debut in 1919 and eventually went down to Serie C at the beginning of the 1935/36 campaign.